globalwordnet/gwadoc/README.md

 # gwadoc
-documentation for things like relations and parts of speech used by wordnets
+<a href='https://globalwordnet.github.io/gwadoc'>Documentation</a> for things like relations and parts of speech used by wordnets

 # License